Together, We Can End Unsheltered Homelessness

 Priority #1

-Nighttime Walk In
+Nighttime Walk In Emergency Shelter

 Unsheltered homelessness has never been the norm in Portland.

-In the 1890s, Portland had our nation’s largest homeless population, yet few, if any, people lived unsheltered. (link to timeline 1890s).
+In the 1890s, Portland had our nation’s largest homeless population, yet few, if any, people lived unsheltered.

 2017 City/County Changes in the Sheltering Guidelines:

-One of the first changes made by the City/County JOHS, the new agency overseeing Portland’s response to homelessness, was to convert most emergency shelters from nighttime only to 24 hours a day.
+Nighttime Only Shelters Converted to 24 Hour Shelters: One of the first changes made by the City/County JOHS, the new agency overseeing Portland’s response to homelessness, was to convert most emergency shelters from nighttime only to 24 hours a day.
 City/County JOHS tripled their expenses without adding one shelter bed.

 “There is no regulatory requirement from HUD or any other federal agency that shelters must operate 24/7.
 The cost of doing so is understandably very expensive.
 It requires three 8-hour shifts rather than one."

-Mark Johnston, Appointed President Obama’s Assistant Secretary to Reduce Homelessness and Shelter Portland’s Leadership Council member
+- Mark Johnston, Appointed President Obama’s Assistant Secretary to Reduce Homelessness and Shelter Portland’s Leadership Council member

-Stay limits Removed: Stay limits to encourage folks to engage in services to help them move out of the emergency shelter and into housing were removed and replaced with a 24-month stay limit.
+Stay Limits Removed: Stay limits to encourage folks to engage in services to help them move out of the emergency shelter and into housing were removed and replaced with a 24-month stay limit.
 Also, there were low or no expectations of actively participating in addressing a person’s root cause of homelessness.

 “Contractor shall not require participation in services as a condition of remaining in the shelter program.”

-City/County Joint Office of Homeless Services homeless service provider contract requirement
+- City/County Joint Office of Homeless Services homeless service provider contract requirement

 Walk-Ins No Longer Allowed: Additionally, prior to 2017, most emergency shelters were available on an emergency walk-in basis.
 In the new City/County JOHS shelter guidelines, walk-ins were no longer allowed, and a reservation-only system restricted entry.
 Now, on a person’s worst day and time of crisis, they are required, with many of our unsheltered struggling from mental illness and substance use, to make a reservation and then wait up to 28 days to gain entry.

-And worse yet, in a cruel response to our skyrocketing unsheltered crisis, the City/County JOHS now hands out thousands of tents and tarps each year.
+Hands Out Tents in violation of City Code: And worse yet, in a cruel response to our skyrocketing unsheltered crisis, the City/County JOHS now hands out thousands of tents and tarps each year.

 All this in the middle of a City of Portland declared housing and homelessness emergency.